techidaily/site-fox-links/source/_posts/new-quintessential-5-filters-for-depth-video-for-2024.md

 ![](https://images.wondershare.com/filmora/article-images/gopro-filters-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UoBCgLTmznE?si=MXXiGsd2qpd_DrzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The PolarPro Polarizer Glass Filter is best suited for GoPro Hero3 and Hero4 cameras.
 It also fits in cameras with 40M housing and LCD cameras.
 Use it to reduce the glare during underwater shooting for images, videos etc. It also helps to improve the quality of color saturation and picture contrast features.
 This HD glass filter optimizes the clarity and sharpness of the captured videos and photos.
 The filter works excellent while shooting in snow, underwater and sky where the glare can interfere with the quality of the captured video.
 With the brightness control capacity of the tool, it will make your photos and videos look more realistic with a refined touch.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6nvb0775GOM?si=peBB_Mo_4zcZFuci" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Choose the Right Filter for GoPro Underwater Shooting